 Creating Your Wildlife Habitat

 To certify, your wildlife habitat must provide food, water, cover, and places to raise young while using sustainable gardening practices.
-Use this easy checklist to determine which components your garden already provides.
-When you are ready to certify, you can do so online or download the brochure application and mail it in.
+Use this easy NWF Garden Certification Checklist to determine which components your garden already provides.
+When you are ready to certify, you can do so online.

 - Food: Grow native plants to provide sources of food year-round for birds, butterflies, other pollinators, and wildlife species.